-99. Belarus has a wide network of institutions offering free social services, including local social service centres and homes for elderly and disabled people.
-There are centres for the remedial education and rehabilitation of disabled children.
+97. Belarus has a wide network of institutions offering social services, including local social service centres and homes for elderly persons, persons with disabilities and children with physical or mental disabilities.

-100. Social support for families is one of the key aspects of government social policy and one of the foundations of demographic development.
+98. Social support for families is one of the key aspects of government social policy and one of the foundations of demographic development.
 It is aimed primarily at improving the quality of life of families with children, strengthening the moral foundations of the family and raising the profile of the family in society.

-101. Belarusian families with children are entitled to labour and employment guarantees, housing, tax, medical and educational benefits, and financial support in the form of State benefits.
+99. Belarusian families with children are entitled to labour and employment guarantees, housing, tax, medical and educational benefits, and financial support in the form of State benefits.